 Dump the hot water out of your clean canning jars and put an empty jar on the counter.
 Place the canning funnel in the jar and fill it with hot blackberry jam.
 I like to use a ladle for this part.

 Fill your jam carefully leaving 1/4 inch headway.
 Hint: This is marked by the top line where your lid screws on.
 I tend to leave closer to one inch, right where the curves begin.

 If you are using a water bath canner, you will have a wire rack that you can lower your jars into the warm water.
-Add boiling water to your canner until there is 1 to 2 inches of water above the lids of the jars.
+After you lower the wire rack to the bottom, add boiling water to your canner until there is 1 to 2 inches of water above the lids of the jars.

 Turn off the burner heat.
-Remove lid and allow jars to cool in the canner.
+Remove water bath lid and allow jars to cool in the canner.
 After 5 minutes, carefully remove the jars and place on a towel to cool.
+With all the steam still there, I use my jar lifter tool so I don’t burn my fingers.
+You probably should buy a canning tools set like this one if you plan to can even a couple times a year.
+You will be glad you have these handy tools.
 You will probably hear a popping sound as the lids seal.
 That is normal and a good sign that you have canned correctly.

-Leave your jars to cool for 24 hours.
+Leave your jars to cool for 12 to 24 hours.
 Do not disturb them.
 I know it’s hard to be patient, but you need to be!
 At the end of 24 hours, press down lightly in the center of each lid.
 If if does not give, your jar has sealed properly.
-Tighten the bands on your jar and label your jam.
+At this point, tighten the bands on your jar and label your jam.

-You did it!
-You’ve now canned blackberry jam!
+You now know how to can blackberry jam!

 Canning really is simple, frugal and fun.
 Have you canned anything recently?